 - Courses must overlap significantly with UBC curriculum in order to be assigned a specific course for transfer credit.
 So you may still have unassigned credits after review--that the credit will count toward your degree generally but will not count toward specific course requirements in your program.

 Course-Specific Credit Vs Generic Credit

 When your coursework at another institution overlaps significantly with a course at UBC, you might receive course-specific credit (e.g., CHEM 233).
 Courses that don’t sufficiently overlap will be ‘unassigned’ or generic year-level credits.
 They can count towards requirements such as ‘18 credits of lower-level coursework’ and occasionally as prerequisites for higher-level courses.
 Check with the relevant department to confirm if this is the case for your course.
-Generic year-level credits don’t satisfy requirements (e.g., CHEM 233) towards completing your degree.
+Generic year-level credits don’t generally satisfy specific requirements (e.g., CHEM 233) towards completing your degree.
 And if you have CHEM 2nd transfer credit for a chemistry course that covered some organic chemistry but not everything in the curriculum of the required course at UBC, you’ll need to take a second year UBC organic chemistry class to fulfill your degree requirement.

 Step 4: Prepare for Registration

 After you are notified about the outcome of your specialization application and you review your transfer credit, you’re now ready to choose your courses.
 Return to the UBC Calendar for a reminder of the year-to-year course requirements for your specialization.
-The Calendar entry also provides a sample year-to-year timetable.
+The Calendar entry for your specialization also provides a sample year-to-year timetable.
 For instance, for a Major in Biology you would look up the Biology Calendar Entry in the UBC Calendar.

 Step 5: Build Your Worklist